-Portions of the Registrant's Proxy Statement for the 1997 Annual Meeting of Shareholders to be filed on or before November 28,
+Portions of the Registrant's Proxy Statement for the 1997 Annual Meeting of Shareholders to be filed on or before November 28, 1996 are incorporated by reference into Part III.

 ^{} Excludes 2,937,019 shares of Common Stock held by directors, executive officers and shareholders whose beneficial ownership exceeds ten percent of the shares outstanding on October 21,1996.
 Exclusion of shares held by any person should not be construed to indicate that such person possesses the power, direct or indirect, to direct or cause the direction of the management or policies of the Registrant, or that such person is controlled by or under common control with the Registrant.